contao/docs/docs/manual/extensions/maklermodul.en.md

 ### Contao Themes with layout templates for the Maklermodul

-This contao themes includes layout templates for the Maklermodul.
+These contao themes include layout templates for the Maklermodul.

 #### MATE Theme